GoogleCloudPlatform/functions-framework-dotnet/README.md

-The type argument to the generic `ICloudEventFunction<TData>` interface expresses the type of data your function expects within the CloudEvent.
+The type argument to the generic `ICloudEventFunction<TData>` interface expresses the type of data your function expects within the Cloud Event.
 This is deserialized using System.Text.Json
 deserialization: you can specify any type, so long as it can be deserialized appropriately from the Cloud Event data attribute.